-- Your cleaning equipment (brooms, mops, cleaning cloths), can become a source of contamination if they aren't cleaned or replaced regularly too. - It's recommended to use disposable cleaning cloths or wash cleaning cloths after each days use.
-If you are using automated "clean-in-place" (CIP) systems (e.g. for cleaning bulk transport tankers etc.) you should have an expert install the system and confirm it is working properly.
-Let your verifier know if you are using CIP - they might need to get a technical expert to confirm it's working OK as part of the verification.
+If you are using automated "clean-in-place" (CIP) systems, you should have an expert install the system and confirm it is working properly.
+Let your verifier know if you are using CIP - they might need to get a technical expert to confirm it's working OK as part of the verification

-Why is cleaning important?
+Why is cleaning & sanitising important?

-- Bugs love to hitch a ride on dust and dirt so an unclean area is also a food contamination area. - Dirty premises can attract pests like mice, rats and cockroaches which can spread disease. - Even if food is fully packaged at all times it's a good idea to keep things clean.
+- Bugs love to hitch a ride on dust and dirt so an unclean area is also a food contamination area. - Cleaning doesn't remove all bugs, so if you're manufacturing products for sale you also need to sanitise food surfaces to kill any bugs that are left behind after cleaning (sanitisers don't work properly on unclean surfaces, so always clean before sanitising). - Dirty premises can attract pests like mice, rats and cockroaches which can spread disease. - Even if food is fully packaged at all times it's a good idea to keep things clean.
 If the outside packaging gets dirty that will contaminate the hands of people who open the package and this may, in turn, contaminate the food. - Rubbish (including liquid waste) can be a source of food contamination.
 Bugs will grow in it.

-- Sweep, vacuum or mop floors, wipe benches and clean food contact surfaces, equipment, staff facilities and storage areas regularly and when needed. - Use hot (food grade) soapy water or food safe cleaning chemicals according to the label instructions. - Clean brooms, mops and other cleaning equipment regularly. - Store cleaning equipment and chemicals away from food. - Store rubbish away from food and remove it from the premises regularly.
+- Sweep, vacuum or mop floors, wipe benches and clean food contact surfaces, equipment, staff facilities and storage areas regularly and when needed. - Use clean hot soapy water or food safe cleaning chemicals according to the label instructions.